quicwg/base-drafts/draft-ietf-quic-transport.md

 IANA \[SHALL add/has added] a registry for "QUIC Transport Parameters" under a "QUIC Protocol" heading.

-The "QUIC Transport Parameters" registry governs a 16-bit space.
-This space is split into two spaces that are governed by different policies.
-Values with the first byte in the range 0x00 to 0xfe (in hexadecimal) are assigned via the Specification Required policy {{!RFC8126}}.
-Values with the first byte 0xff are reserved for Private Use {{!RFC8126}}.
+The "QUIC Transport Parameters" registry governs a 62-bit space.
+This space is split into three spaces that are governed by different policies.
+Values between 0x0 and 0x3f (in hexadecimal) are assigned via the Standards Action or IESG Review policies {{!RFC8126}}.
+Values from 0x40 to 0x3fff operate on the Specification Required policy {{!RFC8126}}.
+All other values are assigned to Private Use {{!RFC8126}}.

 Registrations MUST include the following fields:

 Value:

-: The numeric value of the assignment (registrations will be between 0x0000 and 0xfeff).
+: The numeric value of the assignment (registrations will be between 0x0 and 0x3fff).

 Parameter Name: